 Reading a book per week requires discipline.
 So if reading 52 books in a year is too much for you, try reading 26 books in a year, or a book per month.
 Make your challenge personal and always make sure you’re pushing yourself out of your comfort zone.

 My goal for the challenge was simple...I wanted people to read more.
 That’s all.
 Reading is SO important and if you’re looking to change your life you need to start reading more.

-As my little gift to you I created a list of all the books I read in 2014, if you need book suggestions this is a good list to start with.
+As my little gift to you, I created a list of all the books I’ve read or plan to read. if you need book suggestions this is a great list to start with.